Pioneer Football League: 2005–2008 membership changes

-2013 membership changes & automatic playoff berth
+2013–2018 membership changes and automatic playoff berth

-On June 13, 2011, Mercer University and Stetson University were announced as league members (effective 2013) bringing membership to 12 schools.
-In addition, as of 2013, the league has an automatic bid into the FCS division I playoffs.
-Soon after its PFL membership was announced, Mercer accepted an invitation to join the Southern Conference (scholarship-granting) effective July 1, 2014.
-During its one season in the league, Mercer set a Division I win–loss record for start-up programs; Mercer finished the 2013 season with an overall record of 10–2 including an undefeated 8–0 record at home, also a Division I record held jointly with Auburn University, which likewise went undefeated at home in 2013.
+On June 13, 2011, new programs Mercer University and Stetson University were announced as league members effective 2013, expanding the PFL lineup to 12 schools.
+In addition, as of 2013, the league champion received an automatic bid to the FCS playoffs.
+Soon after its PFL membership was announced, Mercer accepted an invitation to join the Southern Conference effective July 1, 2014.
+During its one season in the league, Mercer set an FCS record for start-up programs by finishing the 2013 campaign with an overall record of 10–2 including an undefeated 8–0 at home.